Sharp Pain When Biting Down: Should I See a Dentist Fast?

 When Professional Dental Assessment May Be Needed

-• Swelling of the gum, face, or jaw
+- Swelling of the gum, face, or jaw near the affected area

-• Sensitivity to hot or cold that lingers for more than a few seconds
+- Sensitivity to hot or cold that lingers for more than a few seconds after the stimulus is removed

-• Pain following dental trauma, such as an impact to the mouth
+- Pain following dental trauma, such as a knock or impact to the mouth

-If you are unsure whether your symptoms require urgent attention, contacting your dental practice for advice is always a sensible first step.
-You may also find our guide on signs your tooth needs urgent attention helpful.
+If you are unsure whether your symptoms require urgent attention, contacting your dental practice for guidance is always a reasonable step.
+Many clinics, including those offering emergency dental appointments, can advise on the urgency of your situation.

 Prevention and Oral Health Advice

-• Be mindful of hard foods — avoid chewing ice, hard sweets, or using your teeth to open packaging
+Be mindful of hard foods.
+Chewing on ice, hard sweets, popcorn kernels, or using your teeth to open packaging can increase the risk of cracks and fractures.

 Key Points to Remember

-• Good oral hygiene and regular dental visits help prevent many causes of biting pain.
+- Good oral hygiene, regular dental visits, and protective habits can help reduce the risk of many common causes of biting pain.

 Frequently Asked Questions